 The option to have your recital recorded is built into the initial request form.
 You do not need to submit a separate request for recording services if you had already done so, when scheduling your recital.
-Please reach out to Mr. Wei Lim at email@example.com if you need further clarifications.
+Please reach out to Mr. Rich Kawood at firstname.lastname@example.org if you need further clarifications.

 The marketing and communications (M/C) office is responsible for all marketing, communications and public relations for the School of Music.
 This guide has been designed to assist students and faculty in understanding the types of resources available through the School of Music for the marketing and promotion of all School of Music student recitals to the campus and greater Pittsburgh community.
 Only recitals that have a confirmed date, time and location will be accepted for promotion.